openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 The ``ccache`` class enables the C/C++ Compiler Cache for the build.
 This class is used to give a minor performance boost during the build.

+See https://ccache.samba.org/ for information on the C/C++ Compiler Cache, and the :oe_git:`ccache.bbclass </openembedded-core/tree/meta/classes/ccache.bbclass>`
+file for details about how to enable this mechanism in your configuration file, how to disable it for specific recipes, and how to share ``ccache`` files between builds.

 However, using the class can lead to unexpected side-effects.
-Thus, it is recommended that you do not use this class.
-See https://ccache.samba.org/ for information on the C/C++ Compiler Cache.
+Thus, using this class is not recommended.

 .. _ref-classes-chrpath: